Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall-diagnostic.rst

       diag.trop_lat=15

-  The user can modify the latitude band by parsing the argument `trop_lat` to the functions.
-In this case, not only will a function use a new value of `trop_lat`, but it will also update the class's default value.
+ The user can modify the latitude band by parsing the argument `trop_lat` to the functions of the class.
+ In this instance, a function uses a new value for 'trop_lat' and modifies the class's default value.
 For example:

     .. code-block:: python

       diag.histogram(ifs, trop_lat=90)
       diag.trop_lat

-  While the user set `trop_lat=90`, the diagnostic will calculate the global precipitation, not tropical.
+  While the user has specified 'trop_lat=90', the diagnostic will calculate global precipitation instead of tropical.

-  The user can update all class attributes in the way as the `trop_lat` attribute.
+  **All class attributes are editable in the same way as the 'trop_lat' attribute.**

 * `num_of_bins (int)`:
   the number of bins,